Yupriando/NoiseCore-Figma/README.md

 ## Academic Purpose

 This project was developed as part of a UI/UX Design and Web Development assignment for educational purposes.

+## License

+This project is intended for academic and learning purposes only.